flexera-public/policy_engine_training/16_best_practices/README.md

 Review the "list_policy_templates.pt" policy template and you'll see it already follows this order.

 Each section after the policy metadata should have a comments indicating the beginning of the section.
+Comments can be added to a policy template using the `#` character.
+Comments can be on their own line or at the end of an existing line containing policy template language code.
+Note that, to comment within your JavaScript code inside of `script` blocks, you'll need to use `//` instead.

 Let's modify the policy template accordingly.
 Before your `parameter` blocks, add the following comments:

 ```ruby
 ###############################################################################